John Wilson (London politician): Labour Party activist

 Wilson was a professional electrician working for London Transport.
-He joined the Labour Party in Wall End, East Ham, in February 1970, and that October was selected as a local election candidate; in May 1971 he was elected as a Labour councillor on Newham Borough Council representing Wall End ward.
+He joined the Labour Party in Wall End, East Ham, in February 1970, and that October was selected as a local election candidate; in May 1971 he was elected as a Labour councillor on Newham London Borough Council representing Wall End ward.

 On the left-wing of the party, Wilson frequently proposed resolutions at the local branch.
 He supported the Upper Clyde Shipbuilders work-in and criticised the 69 Labour MPs who had supported EEC entry as supporting a "violently reactionary" Conservative government.
 Wilson was also a delegate to the Newham North East Constituency Labour Party from the Newham Bus Garage branch of the EETPU in November 1973, when he first proposed a motion of no confidence in the constituency's sitting Labour MP, Reg Prentice.
 He was provoked by Prentice's criticism of trade unionists who had been leading protests against the Industrial Relations Act 1971, in particular the Pentonville Five.

 While Prentice continued as the MP, criticism of him by the local party continued. in 1975 Wilson moved a motion inviting Prentice to retire at the next election (such a motion being the established way to deselect a sitting Labour MP).
 The motion passed by 12 votes to 8 at a meeting of the local party Executive at the end of June 1975, and was subsequently ratified by a meeting of the entire local party.
 Prentice eventually defected to the Conservatives.

 GLC member

-When Tom Jenkinson announced his retirement as the local member of the Greater London Council, Wilson was selected as Labour candidate to succeed him.
+When Tom Jenkinson announced his retirement as the member for Newham North East on the Greater London Council, Wilson was selected as Labour candidate to succeed him.
 He was elected at the 1977 elections, increasing the Labour vote compared with the last election in 1973.
+He was elected again in 1981 with an increased majority.